Retour

 Team ENGIE

-Since the Performance Pact was founded at the end of 2014, ENGIE has supported around 20 or so high-level athletes during their preparations for one of world’s biggest sports events.
+Since the Performance Pact was launched at the end of 2014, ENGIE has supported around 20 or so high-level athletes during their preparations for one of world’s biggest sports events.
 Along the way, Team ENGIE athletes have accumulated an impressive international record.
-Going forward, the ten members of Team ENGIE will be aiming to shine over the coming months.

 Athletes Team ENGIE